paperclip-ui/legacy-paperclip/README.md

 ### Visual regression testing

-Paperclip encourages you to define previews of _every_ visual state of your UI.
-Because of that, you automatically get visual regression testing - no setup required.
-Just run `percy-paperclip` in your project directory.
+Just run `percy-paperclip` to do visual regression testing across all of your application's visual states that are defined in Paperclip UI.
+Worry less about CSS bugs reaching production.

 ![Percy snapshots](./assets/snapshot.gif)